teoc34/PythonProject/README.md

 This project includes **data preprocessing**, **clustering (K-Means)**, **logistic regression**, **multiple linear regression**, and **visual insights**, all within a single interactive web app.

+You can access the project here : https://pythonproject-supplyear.streamlit.app/

 ---

 ## 🧪 Technologies & Libraries Used